meredith-j/meredith-jonatan-grow-a-pear-backend/README.md

-🌱 This project is in progress.
-It will be completed on December 14th, 2022. 🌱

-Until then, check the develop branch for the most recent updates. 💻 You can also take a look at the backend for the same project: https://github.com/meredith-j/meredith-jonatan-grow-a-pear-frontend

 🌱 What is Grow A Pear?

 When preparing for my first garden last spring, I found that it was really hard to find accurate information on what plants would work in my backyard.
 Answer a few simple questions about where you live and how much sun you get in your backyard – Grow a Pear will give you a list of plants that will thrive in your care!!